colbsa/MusserSR.org/weekend-fall-fest.md

 excerpt: Throughout the autumn, we host Fall Fest - a day-long program that keeps the adventure of Cub Scouting and Cub Camp happening for the whole family!
 ---

-<div class="alert alert-warning" role="alert">2024 Fall Fest Registration will be live at noon on Tuesday, August 1st.
-Make plans to join us for all of the Fall fun in October & November.</div>
+<div class="alert alert-warning" role="alert">Registration for 2024 Fall Fest is now live!
+Register today and join us for all of the Fall fun in October & November.</div>

 The Musser outdoor fun continues in October as we host our Cub Scout Fall Fest - a full day of programs designed to keep the adventure of Cub Scouting alive for the whole family!
 Join us on Saturday October October 19, 20, 26, 27, as well as November 2, 3 for all of the excitement.
 Program will run 9AM - 4PM.

+<a href="https://scoutingevent.com/525-87724-209238" class="btn btn-block btn-warning my-3" download>Register Now</a>

 Activities are designed for Cubs and siblings of all levels and abilities, and will include: Archery, BB’s, Handicrafts, Pumpkin Carving, Bouldering, STEM, Nature, and more fun!
 Lunch is also included in the registration fee.